 The exhibition begins with a photograph of Queen Victoria arriving in Dun Laoighre in 1900.
-Some of the various artefacts that are displayed include a gas mask from the Emergency in 1939, the lectern that John F. Kennedy stood at during his speech to the Dáil in 1963 and the first issue of Nouveau magazine from 1999.
+Some of the various artefacts that we display include a gas mask from the Emergency in 1939, the lectern that John F. Kennedy stood at during his speech to the Dáil in 1963 and the first issue of Nouveau magazine from 1999.
 This was a magazine aimed at the rich during the Celtic Tiger years.
 It closed shortly after publishing its first issue.
-The temporary exhibitions cover subjects as varied as the early days of U2 and the problems of tenement housing in 1913.
+Our temporary exhibitions cover subjects as varied as the early days of U2 and the problems of tenement housing in 1913.

 The museum is open from 9.30am - 5pm Monday to Sunday with a late opening until 8pm on Thursdays.

-The museum runs free guided tours on the hour and private tours can also be arranged, as well as free civics classes for Irish school-children.
-Their new cafe, Hatch & Sons, was described by the Irish Times as celebrating "all that is good about Irish ingredients and confident cooking."
+We run free guided tours on the hour and private tours can also be arranged, as well as free civics classes for Irish school-children.
+Our new cafe, Hatch & Sons, was described by the Irish Times as celebrating "all that is good about Irish ingredients and confident cooking."